 In the South, a large majority of whites fiercely opposed school integration as an assault on their cherished "southern way of life."
 A way of life based on white-supremacy and brutally-enforced Black subservience and social inferiority.

 In the North, many white parents worried for their child's safety because to them a dark skin was an indicator of crime and violence.
 And many feared that their children's education would suffer if they had to share classrooms and hallways with significant numbers of Blacks or Latinos.
 That fear held a kernel of truth because white school boards systematically under-funded and disadvantaged schools with significant numbers of nonwhite students.
-Everyone in town knew that the white high schools were the "good" ones and the Black, Latino, and integrated schools were the "bad" ones.
-So while most white parents in the North would accept few token nonwhites in a school their kids attended, more than that — No!
+Everyone knew that the white high schools were the "good" ones and the Black and Latino schools were the "bad" ones.
+So while most white parents in the North could accept few token nonwhites in a school their kids attended, more than that — No!
 (And for most it was unthinkable that their white child go to a school where whites were a minority.)

 On a deeper level, school integration raised white dread of interracial dating, sex, and the perceived horror of "miscegenation."
 (Unbeknownst to everyone at that time, a child born of just such an interracial marriage in Honolulu would go on to become President of the United States — a reality that some whites are still unable to cope with to this day.)